 All terms and conditions above are subject to change without notice.
 Final decisions as to the awarding of assistantships are made by authorized officials of the University.

-Graduate Students awarding Graduate Assistantships are expected to maintain “good standing” status during the period of their award and remain registered for at least nine (9), but no more than twelve (12) graduate credits in order to maintain eligibility.
+Graduate Students awarded Graduate Assistantships are expected to maintain “good standing” status during the period of their award and remain registered for at least nine (9), but no more than twelve (12) graduate credits to maintain eligibility.

 Students failing to maintain “good status” in any semester, or falling below full-time enrolled status, must submit an appeal to be considered for an exemption.
 Exceptions are only considered for one semester and cannot be renewed.